LNFWebsite/TurtleBackup/README.md

 git clone https://github.com/LNFWebsite/TurtleBackup.git
 ```

-And edit the configuration parameters at the top of the script:
+And edit the configuration parameters at the top of the `backup.sh` script:

 ![2](https://raw.githubusercontent.com/LNFWebsite/TurtleBackup/master/examples/2.jpg)